thuctran289/Lab0-CA/Lab3/writeup.md

 - Flip Flops: 1030, 2.93%
 - LUT: 2077, 11.8%
 - Memory LUT: 1024, 17.04%
-- I/O: 2, 2% (including setting an LED in order to use Vivado, due to it's requirement of having an output)
+- I/O: 2, 2% (including setting an LED in order to use Vivado, due to its requirement of having an output)
 - Clock Buffer: 1, 3.12%

 ## Workplan Reflection: